Yshmehtaa/Red-Teaming/README.md

-Install powershell on the system manually by pwsh.exe https://github.com/PowerShell/PowerShell/releases
+Install powershell on the system manually by pwsh.exe (even if the PS is blocked from the domain) https://github.com/PowerShell/PowerShell/releases